Polyhedra

 1. Duality.
 The operation is represented by the yellow reflections across the central vertical line.
 Their horizontal direction means that this operation preserves the density.

 2. Isomorphism.
 This operation is represented by the red reflections through the centre.
 As pointed out by Coxeter, this operation changes Pentagons into Pentagrams and Pentagrams into Pentagons, whether they are faces or vertex figures.
 If the polyhedron has Pentagonal and Pentagrammic elements then both must change, otherwise the operation is not reciprocal.
-Two isomorphic polyhedra are topologically identical: they have the same number of faces, edges and vertices; the faces have the same number of sides, and the vertices have the same number of faces and edges converging into them, etc. (i.e., their configuration matrices are identical).
+Two isomorphic polyhedra are topologically identical: they have the same number of faces, edges and vertices which have, for symmetry reasons, the same arrangements.
+The faces have the same number of sides, and the vertices have the same number of faces and edges converging into them, etc. (i.e., their configuration matrices are identical).

-As an example of isomorphism, the Icosahedron and Great icosahedron are isomorphic, with 20 Triangular faces, five of each join at each of the 12 vertices, which have the same arrangement.
-They have isomorphic vertex figures (Pentagons and Pentagrams) highlighted by their edges.
-Thus, using the Pentagons of the Icosahedron to make Great dodecahedra is isomorphic to using the Pentagrams of the Great icosahedron to make Stellated dodecahedra.
+As an example of isomorphism, the Icosahedron and Great icosahedron are isomorphic, with 20 Triangular faces and 12 vertices, which have the same arrangement.
+They have isomorphic vertex figures (Pentagons and Pentagrams), which indicate that five faces meet at each vertex.
+These vertex figures are highlighted by their edges in edge ``sections".
+Using these Pentagonal edge sections of the Icosahedron to make Great dodecahedra is isomorphic to using the Pentagrammic edge sections of the Great icosahedron to make Stellated dodecahedra.

 If two polyhedra are isomorphic, so are necessarily their duals.
 This implies that the Dodecahedron is isomorphic to the Great stellated dodecahedron.
 We have thus established geometrically all the isomorphisms in Diagram Ia.